What Factors Make Employees More or Less Likely to Quit?

 In a new study, researchers identified HR practices that fall into maintenance and performance subsystems.
 Results offer improved insights into how HR provides a source of organizational and competitive advantage.

-In an “oldie but goodie,” Huselid (1995) examines relationships between High Performance Work Practices and company performance.
-His results reveal both a significant impact of these practices on turnover and productivity, but also on longer-term variables like financial performance.
+Research examines relationships between high performance work practices and company performance.
+Results reveal both a significant impact of these practices on turnover and productivity, but also on longer-term variables like financial performance.

-Minbasian, Earl, and Bright (2013) research study investigated openness to experience as a possible predictor of job performance.
-This sounds intuitive, right?
+A new research study investigated creativity and openness to experience as possible predictors of job performance.